 From birth we are being programmed to accept everyone else beliefs that become a template for our own beliefs or what we think they are.
-Parent’s often project their own beliefs, traditions and dogma’s on you without even realizing they are doing so.
-We aren’t creating robots, we are meant to shape our children’s construct to be able to allow for independent thinking and for them to decide for themselves what they want to subscribe to when they are old enough to make those choices.
+Parent’s often project their own beliefs, traditions and dogma’s on their kids without even realizing they are doing so.
+We aren’t creating robots, we are meant to shape our children and to assist them in self development that will allow for independent thinking and for them to decide for themselves what they want to subscribe to when they are old enough to make those choices.
 Critical thinking is paramount to stifle the apathetic, robotic adult that most kids end up becoming unless as parents we take appropriate action.

 Richard Herrnstein and his colleagues gave over 400 seventh graders explicit instruction in critical thinking--a program that covered hypothesis testing, basic logic, and the evaluation of complex arguments, inventiveness, decision making, and other topics.

 After sixty 45-minute lessons, the kids were tested on a variety of tasks, including tests the Otis-Lennon School Ability Test and Raven Progressive Matrices (both used to measure IQ).
 The project was remarkably effective.
 Compared to students in a control group, the kids given critical thinking lessons made substantial and statistically significant improvements in language comprehension, inventive thinking, and even IQ (Herrnstein et al 1986).
 An emerging and exciting body of research by Stanford's Carol Dweck suggests several key things that contribute to raising successful kids.

 Several Key Things Contribute to Raising Successful Kids

 Don’t Praise them for their innate abilities

 Praising kids merely for their innate abilities, such as their intelligence, actually makes it less likely that they'll grow up to enjoy learning and to excel.

 Praise kids for their strategies and processes